msabitabrata/Coursera_PracticalMachineLearning/Coursera_PracticalMachineLearning_Assignment.md

 ```

     ##  Accuracy
-    ## 0.9938822
+    ## 0.9915881

+The out of sample error with random forest is 1 - 0.9946 = 0.0054.
 As the accuracy of the random forest model is very high, we will be using this model to predict the data from pml-testing.csv.

 Predict the data
 ----------------